 The value of a well-structured operational financial model spans multiple areas:

 Business forecasting isn't just about predicting sales or costs—it's about planning for resilience.
-An operational model allows Finance to incorporate dynamically:
+An operational model allows FP&A Teams to incorporate dynamically:

 More importantly, it allows Finance to run multiple scenarios instantly: What if prices drop by 5%?
 What if we delay hiring?
 What if we expand to a new market in Q3?